 Section 103 of PRWORA requires states to report on a monthly basis the number of NCPs participating in TANF-funded or SNA-MOE-funded federal work activities, as defined in § 407(d) of the Social Security Acti.
 Failure to report this and other data elements in an accurate and timely way can result in large financial penalties that could severely limit the amount of TANF funding the State receives for programmatic purposes.
-Please refer to OULCM-20 for conditions governing the provision of TANF-funded services to NCPs.
+Please refer to <a href="https://doi.org/10.100/10